tonghuikang/blog/_posts/2030-06-11-mindset-for-ai-software-engineering.md

 - rethink of the level scrutiny.
 You spend one hour writing a docstring, but do people really care?
 - text as the medium of communication. screw the janky UIs no more button clicking.
 AI would prefer to use Claude Code then some sus no-code tools
 - if AI cant execute, your processes and system is bad, not AI is bad
+- You should understand the system more.

+What has not changed
+- You still need to build systems that is easy to modify

+Headings
+- Think of how you can automate everything you do
+- Think of how you can verify everything you do
+- Make your work verifiable
+	- Not more trust me
+- Some questions you think is hard to answer (and not worth it to answer) could now be answered

 ### From implementer to orchestrator